 It’s time to change directions, interview and hire a realtor who will represent you throughout your home buying journey.

-What Zillow, HGTV and a Google search won’t tell you
+What HGTV and a Google search won’t tell you

 Easy access to real estate information online can make it seem like your realtor’s job is mostly to open doors.

-However, who opens the door becomes your buyers agent during negotiations.
+However, who opens the door becomes your agent during negotiations unless you have a signed Buyer Agency Agreement.

 Crafting an offer, negotiating and navigating through the settlement process is where your agent’s knowledge and experience can make or break your success.